kallemoen/kallemoen.com/index.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-Half Norwegian, half Finnish.
-Traveled the world full-time for the last four years, now settled in Lisbon.
-Used to be a professional magician, then stumbled into tech.
-My work is mostly centered around product, design, and growth.
+I started my career as a magician but moved onto other interests.
+Even though I no longer practise magic, I still consider myself a magician.
+The "magician" is one who's in pursuit of power through knowledge, but instead of simple tricks, I now pursue wisdom and virtue more broadly.

-Currently leading product at <a href="https://www.immunefi.com/">Immunefi</a>, and run software agency <a href="https://www.plectanim.com/">Plectanim</a>.
+The last decade I've travelled full-time across the world and my work as been centered around entrepreneurship, product, and design.
+More recently I've setteled in Lisbon and did product work at <a href="https://www.immunefi.com/">Immunefi</a>, and now I am a partner at <a href="https://www.offchain.city/">Offchain</a>, a web3 and real-estate fund.

 ### Worth checking out
 - <a href="/articles">Articles</a>